Can the COVID Bailouts Save the Economy?

 44 Pages Posted: 5 May 2020 Last revised: 12 May 2020

 The covid-19 crisis has led to a sharp deterioration in firm and bank balance sheets.
 The government has responded with a massive intervention in corporate credit markets.
 We study equilibrium dynamics of macroeconomic quantities and prices, and how they are affected by government policy.
 The interventions prevent a much deeper crisis by reducing corporate bankruptcies by about half and short-circuiting the doom loop between corporate and financial sector fragility.
 The additional fiscal cost is zero since program spending replaces what would otherwise have been spent on intermediary bailouts.
-The model predicts rising interest rates on government debt and slow debt pay-down.
-We analyze an alternative intervention that targets aid to firms at risk of bankruptcy.
-While this policy prevents more bankruptcies and has lower fiscal cost, it only enjoys marginally higher welfare.
+The model predicts rising interest rates on government debt.
+We propose a more effective intervention with lower fiscal cost.
 Finally, we study longer-run consequences for firm leverage and intermediary health when pandemics become the new normal.